quicwg/base-drafts/draft-ietf-quic-tls.md

 keys for receiving.

 If a packet is successfully processed using the next key and IV, then the peer has initiated a key update.
-The endpoint MUST updates its send keys to the corresponding key phase in response, as described in {{key-update-initiate}}.
+The endpoint MUST update its send keys to the corresponding key phase in response, as described in {{key-update-initiate}}.
-By acknowledging the packet that triggered the key update in a packet protected with the updated keys, the endpoint will ultimately signal that the key update is complete.
+Sending keys MUST be updated before sending an acknowledgement for the packet that was received with updated keys.
+By acknowledging the packet that triggered the key update in a packet protected with the updated keys, the endpoint signals that the key update is complete.

 An endpoint can defer sending the packet or acknowledgement according to its normal packet sending behaviour; it is not necessary to immediately generate a